cc-archive/cc-cert-core/contents/licenses/examples.md

 ## The Big Question

-There is a old saying “[standing on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants)” that expresses the meaning of discovering truth or gaining new knowledge by building on work of previous generations.
-Of course today we discover and build new things much faster, is it science, innovations in education or cultural trends.
+The saying “[standing on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants)”  expresses a meaning of discovering truth or gaining new knowledge by building on work of previous generations.
+And today we discover and build new things much faster, be it science, innovations in education or cultural trends.
 Being able to get inspired, use and build upon works of others is crucial to our development more than ever.

 ![Duty Calls](https://github.com/creativecommons/cc-cert-core/blob/master/images/licenses/duty-calls.png "Duty Calls")

 *"[Duty Calls](https://xkcd.com/386/) XKCD comic by [Randall Munroe](https://xkcd.com/about/) licensed under [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/)*

-Try to think how today world would look like without open source powering open web and mobile (like [Mozilla Firefox](https://www.mozilla.org/firefox), [Google Chrome](https://www.google.com/chrome/) and [Android](https://www.android.com/) does) and open content under Creative Commons licenses and from public domain allows people not only to get inspired but to build upon.
+Try to think how today world would look like without open source powering the open web and mobile space (like what [Mozilla Firefox](https://www.mozilla.org/firefox), [Google Chrome](https://www.google.com/chrome/) and [Android](https://www.android.com/) does).
+Or how we might have to create everything from scratch without the world of open content made available under Creative Commons licenses and from public domain.
+All of this allows people not only to get inspired but to build upon.

 ## Learning Outcomes